TatjanaSikimic/python-forum-assignment/README.md

 - Login - Simple login method using username and password
 - Logout - Simple logout method, removes user session

+### Project structure
+Every group of endpoints is separated by directory.
+Every directory includes these files:
+- `__init__.py` - Can be used for declaring external imports, but still optional
+- `endpoints.py` - Endpoints for specific group, along with their API router
+- `helpers.py` - Can be used for any additional functions, you can also create specific file if necessary, for functions
+- `schemas.py` - Used for **pydantic** models, which are used for validation and consistency.
+Every endpoint that needs more than one argument to function properly should use a validation model.

+You should follow this structure, but any changes are welcome, if you find them necessary.

 ### Authentication

 Authentication mechanism is as follows: